-Breaking out the checkbook and presenting an earnest money check to the seller shows that you’re a serious contender and helps your offer get the attention it deserves.
+Breaking out the checkbook and presenting an earnest money check to the seller shows that you’re a serious contender, and it helps your offer get the attention it deserves.

-While competing offers aren’t as common as they were a few years ago, your offer still needs to command a seller’s attention.
-A solid contract supplemented with a sizable earnest money deposit shows a seller that you have both the resources and the desire to seal the deal.
+A solid contract supplemented with an earnest money deposit shows a seller that you have both the resources and the desire to seal the deal.
 Including a considerable deposit could even help your offer be selected over others.

 Keep in mind that as a buyer, you want to gain as many concessions as possible from the seller.
 The best way to start any relationship is with a showing of good will.
 An ample deposit serves this purpose, and places buyers in a great position to negotiate more favorable contract terms.

-The amount of earnest money will vary according to your area, seller and price of home you are considering.
+The earnest money amount will vary according to your area, seller and price of home you’re considering.
 The best way to determine local customs is to talk to an experienced real estate agent.
 Your earnest money deposit could range anywhere from a couple hundred dollars to a few thousand.
 So much depends on the specific property, the competitiveness of the market and other market specific factors.

 A competitive market might mean you’ll need to put down more money.
-Most agents agree that buyers should include an amount that will be taken seriously, but not so much that a buyer’s finances are at risk.
-It’s rare that a buyer should have to forfeit their earnest money deposit, but it can happen.
+Most agents agree that buyers should include an earnest money amount that will be taken seriously, but not so much that a buyer’s finances are at risk.
+It’s unlikely that you’ll lose your earnest money deposit, but it’s important to protect yourself.

 The terms of the contract decide where earnest money lands if the contract is broken.
 Let’s say that a buyer’s contract has made the final purchase contingent on the results of an inspection.
 If the inspection reveals problems that are unacceptable to the buyer, the buyer can walk away from the home with his earnest money in tow.
-If the buyer backs out just due to a change of heart, the earnest money will be transferred to the seller.
+If the buyer backs out just due to a change of heart, the earnest money deposit will be transferred to the seller.
 You also need to watch the expiration date on contingencies, as it can impact the return of funds.

-Earnest money is paid by check at the time of your offer.
+Earnest money is paid at the time of your offer.
 Each state has very strict rules on how this deposit is managed until the transaction closes.
-Generally, these funds are held in an escrow account managed by the buyer’s real estate agent.
-The deposit is then applied to the sale of the property at closing.
+Generally, these funds are held in an escrow account managed by the buyer’s real estate agent or the title company.
+The deposit is then applied to your closing costs or returned to you at closing.

 Earnest money funds are usually applied to a loan’s closing costs or to the down payment.
-Since VA loans don’t require a down payment and closing costs are normally paid by the seller, many VA loan recipients end up getting their earnest money back.
-Contact Veterans United, a VA lender, for any VA loan related questions at 800-731-2659.800-731-2659
+Since VA loans don’t require a down payment and closing costs are normally paid by the seller, many VA loan recipients end up putting that money toward closing costs and prepaid items or even getting it all back.

 Photo courtesy quaziefoto